martrapp/astro-vtbot/README.md

 The selection of optional Starlight components keeps growing:

+> Ever wished clicking on Starlight's _previous page_ and _next page_ links would slide content from the left respectively from the right?
+Now you can enable `<PageOrder />` on Starlight sites.
+This automatically alters the _direction_ of the view transition.
+Visit a page further down the sidebar and get a _forward_ navigation, visit a page further up, and you get a _back_ navigation.

-> Eliminate the Pseudo-Scrolling of the Main Section: With [`<PageOffset />`](https://events-3bg.pages.dev/library/PageOffset/), The Bag offers a simple to use component that eliminates pseudo scrolling effects induced by morph tranistions on elements that are larger than the viewport.
-Especially usfull to get a smooth and neat transition animation for your main content.
+> Eliminate the Pseudo-Scrolling of the Main Section: With [`<PageOffset />`](https://events-3bg.pages.dev/library/PageOffset/), The Bag offers a simple to use component that eliminates pseudo scrolling effects induced by morph transitions on elements that are larger than the viewport.
+Especially useful to get a smooth and neat transition animation for your main content.

 > Improved Sidebar Handling: When you navigate to a page that has its entry within a collapsed category, the category is now automatically turned open.
 If the current page marker is outside the visible part of the sidebar, it is automatically scrolled into view. **New: Support for your own customizations!**

+## Recently learned tricks ##

 > If you want to use `transition:persist` inside the main content area, you can do that now!
 As of v1.7.8 the `<ReplacementSwap />` component handles `data-astro-transition-persist` attributes within the replaced DOM trees in the same way as Astro's built-in `swap()` function does.

-### Recently learned tricks ##

-### 🌟 STARLIGHT EDITION 🌟
 > The [Jotter](https://events-3bg.pages.dev/jotter/) now leverages Starlight!
 The beginning of a more structured and searchable version of the pile of notes that it was.

 > Starlight Support: Ever wanted to see what your Starlight site looks like with view transitions enabled?
 Follow [these steps](https://events-3bg.pages.dev/jotter/starlight/guide/) to get rid of full page loads and make your Starlight site look like a SPA!

-> The [animation demo](https://events-3bg.pages.dev/animations/one/) got a new row of examples featuring the new [`move()` animation](https://events-3bg.pages.dev/library/Move/)!

 ## Reusable Components 🧩